 Better sound controls

-Speaking of adjustments, precision sound controls like digital time correction and parametric equalization are available on higher-end receivers for those of you who really want to tweak the sound.
-But even lower-priced aftermarket stereos will offer more audio control that the typical factory radio.
-That's just one more way a new stereo can make your music sound better.
+Precision sound controls like digital time correction and parametric equalization are available on higher-end receivers for those of you who really want to tweak the sound.
+But even lower-priced aftermarket stereos will offer more audio control than the typical factory radio.

 - Digital media receivers buying guide